scikit-bio/scikit-bio/doc/source/development/py3.rst

 A string can be seen as a sequence of characters.
 According to the Unicode standard, each character is represented by a code point (a number).
-Code points are still abstract (e.g., they could be stored in little or big endian formats) and there are many encodings to map code points to byte values (encode) and back (decode).
+For example, character `ñ` is represented by the Unicode code point `U+00F1`.
+Code points are still abstract and can be stored in a number of ways, including even little or big endian formats.
+There are many encodings that map code points to byte values (encode) and back (decode).
 Three important ones are ASCII, UTF-8 and latin-1:

-- ASCII is a 7 bit encoding that can handle a very limited range of Unicode code points.
+- ASCII is a 7 bit encoding that can handle a very limited range of Unicode code points (not even the one corresponding to character `ñ`).

 - UTF-8 is an encoding that can represent every Unicode character.
-It is ASCII-compatible because code points that can also be represented by ASCII are mapped to the same byte value by UTF-8 and ASCII.
+It is ASCII-compatible because code points that can also be represented by ASCII are mapped to the same byte value by UTF-8 and ASCII. `ñ` is represented by the byte sequence `\xC3\xB1`.

-- latin-1 is an ASCII-compatible 8 bit encoding that matches UTF-8 for
-  the first 256 code points.
+- latin-1 is an ASCII-compatible 8 bit encoding that maps the first 256 Unicode code points to their byte values.
+That is, the Unicode code point `U+00F1` (character `ñ`) is directly encoded as `0xF1` in latin-1.
 The Py2 `str` type loosely worked by assuming everything was encoded in latin-1.

 Text processing